Down arrow icon Header bottom white curve

 Design & Technology

-Through our teaching of Design and Technology, we aim to develop
+Through our teaching of Design and Technology, we aim to develop:

 • Significant levels of originality and the willingness to take creative risks to produce innovative ideas and prototypes.